Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Theoretical framework

 Figure~\ref{fig1}(b) shows \( \delta\Delta_{\rm 2H} \) as a function of \( \omega_{\rm ac} \).
 A pronounced resonance associated with the Higgs mode appears at \( \hbar \omega_{\rm ac} = \Delta(T) \).
 As the temperature \( T \) increases, the superconducting gap \( \Delta(T) \) decreases, resulting in a downward shift of the resonance frequency.
 As a consistency check, Appendix~\ref{appendix_check_deltaDelta} presents a comparison with the previous study~\cite{Eremin}, showing good agreement.

 Another notable feature is the emergence of a peak in the low-frequency regime as \( \omega_{\rm ac} \to 0 \), which becomes increasingly prominent near \( T_c \) [see the inset of Fig.~\ref{fig1}(b)].
 Although this low-frequency behavior may initially appear counterintuitive, similar anomalous peaks have been independently reported by various authors~\cite{Silaev, Eremin}.
 This anomaly originates from the rapid variation of \( \Pi_{\rm 2H} \) in the limit \( \omega_{\rm ac} \to 0 \) at elevated temperatures~\cite{Eremin}.
-Moreover, the behavior of \( \delta\Delta \) in the \( \omega_{\rm ac} \to 0 \) limit agrees with the pair-potential response under a dc supercurrent, \( \delta\Delta_{\rm dc} \), as discussed below.
+The peak width is determined by the damping factor \( \Gamma/\Delta_0 = 10^{-3} \).
+To illustrate this dependence, Appendix~\ref{appendix_check_deltaDelta} shows the result for a larger damping value \( \Gamma/\Delta_0 = 0.02 \), where the corresponding peak exhibits a broader width on the order of \( \Gamma \).
+Similar broadening effects are observed in previous studies~\cite{Silaev, Eremin}, which used \( \Gamma/\Delta_0 = 0.1 \) and 0.02, respectively.
+Moreover, the behavior of \( \delta\Delta \) in the \( \omega_{\rm ac} \to 0 \) limit agrees with the pair-potential response under a dc supercurrent, \( \delta\Delta_{\rm dc} \), as discussed in Appendix~\ref{appendix_dc_deltaDelta}.